-It is important to point out that divorce also ceases the civil effects of a catholic marriage concluded in accordance with the Patti Lateranensi signed in 1929 and then modified by the Accordi di Villa Madama of 1984 (matrimonio concordatario).
+It is important to point out that divorce also ceases the civil effects of a Catholic marriage concluded in accordance with the Patti Lateranensi signed in 1929 and then modified by the Accordi di Villa Madama of 1984 (matrimonio concordatario).

-5. Is my presence necessary when divorcing?
+5. Is my presence necessary when divorcing in Italy?

 It is mandatory for both spouses to be present personally during the hearings.

-During a divorce case, the court may order temporary measures regarding the children’s residence, the right of the spouse to keep in touch with his/her children, the obligation of one of the spouse to pay child support.
+During a divorce case, the court may order temporary measures regarding the children’s residence, the right of the spouse to keep in touch with his/her children, and the obligation of one of the spouse to pay child support.

-No, a parent living in another EU State is not an obstacle when applying for joint custody.
+No, a parent living in another EU state is not an obstacle when applying for joint custody.

-8. How can a divorce resolution issued in Italy be acknowledged in another EU State?
+8. How can a divorce resolution issued in Italy be acknowledged in another EU state?

 A divorce resolution is automatically recognized in another EU country.